 Goji berries also contain high levels of vitamin A and zeaxanthin, both of which are important for eye health.

 One study of 150 elderly people found that eating 14 grams of a proprietary milk-based formulation of goji berry per day reduced the decline in eye health due to aging.
-This study, along with a second similar study, have shown that eating goji berries can raise blood zeaxanthin levels (23, 24).
+This study, along with a second similar study, showed that eating goji berries could raise blood zeaxanthin levels (

 Like many other berries, goji berries contain antioxidant polyphenols.
-One study found that eating goji berries for 30 days increased blood antioxidant levels of healthy, older Chinese people (25).
+One study found that drinking goji berry juice for 30 days increased blood antioxidant levels of healthy, older Chinese people (

-Another study found that drinking goji berry juice for two weeks increased metabolism and reduced waist size in overweight people (26).
+Another study found that drinking goji berry juice for 2 weeks increased metabolism and reduced waist size in overweight people (